pritesh/romana/containerize/kubeadm-install/README.md

-# Step to install Kubernetes 1.5 Beta with Romana
+# Step to install Kubernetes 1.5.1 with Romana

 ## Installing Kubernetes